-The speed of sound is 761 mph, 1225 km/h, 340 m/s, or 661 knots at standard temperature, which is 15 degrees Celsius.
-Unlike the speed of light, which remains relatively constant almost, wherever it goes, the speed of sound changed depending on the density and temperature of what it is traveling through.
-If the temperature is colder the speed of sound travels faster and if temperature is hotter then the speed of sound travels slower.
-This is because the speed of sound will travel fasted in stiffer atmospheres and slower in denser atmospheres.
-The speed of sound is a vibration and the more it has to vibrate off of the more it will be able to resonate and keep moving.
-For example: the speed of sound will travel faster under water then in air because the vibration it gives off has more to repel itself off of.
+The speed of sound is 761 mph, 1225 km/h, 340 m/s, or 661 knots at the standard temperature, which is 15 degrees Celsius.
+Unlike the speed of light, which remains relatively constant almost wherever it goes, the speed of sound changes depending on the density and temperature of what it is travelling through.
+If the temperature is colder, the speed of sound travels slower, and if the temperature is hotter, the speed of sound travels faster.
+This is because the air molecules have more energy at hotter temperatures and the molecules travel at a faster rate, which in turn helps the sound waves further accelerate.
+The speed of sound is a vibration, and the more it has to vibrate off of, the more it will be able to resonate and keep moving.
+For example, the speed of sound will travel faster underwater than in the air because the vibration it gives off has more to repel itself off of.

-The speed of sound also affects the aircraft forces.
-If the aircraft is moving slower then the speed of sound then it is said that the aircraft is subsonic.
-If the aircraft is moving close to or a little more then the speed of sound then the aircraft is trans sonic.
-If the aircraft is moving faster then the speed of sound then the aircraft is supersonic.
-The speed of the aircraft in relation to the speed of sound is called the Mach number.
+The speed of sound also affects the aircraft's forces.
+If the aircraft is moving slower than the speed of sound, then it is said that the aircraft is subsonic.
+If the aircraft is moving close to or a little more than the speed of sound, then the aircraft is transonic.
+If the aircraft is moving faster than the speed of sound, then the aircraft is supersonic.
+The aircraft's speed in relation to the speed of sound is called the Mach number.
 The Mach number is expressed as a percentage of the speed of sound.
-For example: if an aircraft was moving at 600 knots then the aircraft mach number would be 0.9 the speed of sound.
-Depending on the shape and size of the aircraft and the atmospheric conditions present shockwaves can form from the aircraft moving close to of faster then the speed of sound.
-A shock wave is the compression of the air from the speed of the aircraft through the air.
-These can be either negative or positive for the aircraft, but more often then not they are negative.
+For example, if an aircraft was moving at 600 knots, then the aircraft's Mach number would be 0.9 the speed of sound.
+Depending on the shape and size of the aircraft and the atmospheric conditions present, shockwaves can form from the aircraft moving close to or faster than the speed of sound.
+A shock wave is the compression of the air due to the speed of the aircraft through the air.
+These can be either negative or positive for the aircraft, but more often than not they are negative.

 where: c = the speed of sound, C = coefficient of stiffness, g = density